CTSRD-CHERI/cheribuild/README.md

   --cheribsd/only-build-kernel, --skip-buildworld
                         Skip the buildworld step -> only build and install the kernel

+Options for target 'run-freebsd-mips':
+  --run-freebsd-mips/monitor-over-telnet PORT
+                        Use telnet to localhost $PORT` to connect to QEMU monitor instead of CTRL+A,C --run-freebsd-mips/ssh-forwarding-port PORT
+                        The port on localhost to forward to the QEMU ssh port.
+You can then use `ssh root@localhost -p
+                        $PORT` connect to the VM (default: '12376')

 Options for target 'freebsd-mips':
   --freebsd-mips/subdir DIR
                         Only build subdir DIR instead of the full tree.
 Useful for quickly rebuilding an individual program/library

+Options for target 'run':
+  --run/monitor-over-telnet PORT, --qemu-monitor-telnet PORT
+                        Use telnet to localhost $PORT` to connect to QEMU monitor instead of CTRL+A,C --run/ssh-forwarding-port PORT, --ssh-forwarding-port PORT
+                        The port on localhost to forward to the QEMU ssh port.
+You can then use `ssh root@localhost -p
+                        $PORT` connect to the VM (default: '12374')
 ```